"New Landscapes," Zhulong Gallery, Dallas, TX, 2015

 Large photographs of virtual landscapes, these shaped UV prints explore the aesthetics of aerial imaging.
-First exhibited at the Corcoran Gallery of Art in 2014.
+Commissioned and first exhibited by the Corcoran Gallery of Art in 2014.

 Plein Air is a series of aerial photographs of virtual landscapes created with found software that uses geospatial data to create a simulation of the planet Earth.
 Each photograph is a composite of several high-resolution screen captures.
 The resulting images, with their irregular polygonal shapes, are UV printed on Dibond.